If you really want to get fluent, at some point you’ll need to learn French immersion-style.

-Immersion, anyone?
+French immersion learning, anyone?
 Sign me up!

 Explore your possibilities and never forget that you need to practice, practice and practice in order to build fluency in French.

-An immersion course will put you right on track.
+A French immersion course will put you right on track.
 So start filling up that piggy bank to save for your French-language adventure.

 And One More Thing…